Resolving Exposure to Secondhand Smoke In Apartments and Condos

 9) Should I seek legal assistance?

 You may have a better case if you can document that you have made every attempt to resolve the problem.
 Keep in mind that going to court can be expensive, can take a long time, and winning a case is not guaranteed.
 If you have never obtained legal help before, here are some tips about hiring a lawyer.
-Some resources for locating an attorney include: low-income legal aid, DU list of legal aid services, the Colorado Trial Lawyers Association, and the Colorado Bar Association.
+Some resources for locating an attorney include: low-income legal aid, Fair Housing Agencies, the https://www.cobar.org/For-the-Public, and the Colorado Trial Lawyers Association.

 The Group to Alleviate Smoking Pollution (GASP of Colorado) is a statewide nonprofit organization working to eliminate secondhand smoke from the air we breathe by advocating for smoke-free policies at work, in public places, and in multiunit housing.
 Your tax-deductible donation helps GASP advocate for your right to breathe smoke-free air at work, in public housing, and in multiunit housing.